jwobith/docker-gitea/README.md

 * Create an administrator user with a strong password.
 * Enter the email address and password for the Gitea server email account.
 * Enter the correct mail server information.
-* Most of the remaining items should stay at the default setting.
+* The remaining items should stay at the default setting.

 ## Security

 On the host machine, make sure to use a strong user password and strong SSH keys.
 When you create the Gitea administrator for the first time use a strong password as well.

-### SSH
+### SSH root access

 Disable root SSH access on the host machine.
 Edit `/etc/ssh/sshd_config` by changing the following line:

 ```shell
 # Old sshd_config